Acu-li/Whisper-KoboldCPP-Assistant/README.md

 - Function calling, so it can turn on lights, or play music.
 Kinda Siri Like.
 - Better Keyword Spotting, its pretty shitty currently.
+- LLM can add stuff to the database itself, kinda like long term memory.